Looking up at treees

 Have You Been Feeling Sad, Down, Or Stuck Lately?

-Withdrawing from family, friends, and the activities you usually enjoy
+• Withdrawing from loved ones and activities you used to enjoy

 Depression Is Incredibly Common—And Treatable